fslev/json-compare/README.md

 A Java library for comparing JSONs, with some tweaks !

-## Summary
+## Brief
-Compare two JSONs and check detailed differences between them.
+Compare any JSON convertible Java objects and check detailed differences between them.
-The library contains some tweaks which help you make assertions by writing less code.
+The library has some tweaks which might help you make assertions by writing less code.

 ## Based on